rosinant3/iris/README.md

 Features posting, editing, removing and categorizing articles; uploading and removing images.

 Back-end part is made with PHP/Zend Expressive.
 Front-end is made with React.js (without JSX).
+MySQL database.

 Short presentation of the site it shown on the video below: